jinghuazhao/TWAS-pipeline/README.md

 sh twas2-collect.sh EUR
 sh twas2-collect.sh ALL

 All these have been provided in the repository with prefix twas2-.
+In particular, imputation can also be done for a specific gene, e.g., BRCA1 and YFS:

+sh twas2-1.sh menopause.txt BRCA1 YFS BRCA1

 IN GENERAL